Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

 The code can be understood in parallel to its usage:

-**1)** Making a GPResult object on the lightcurve which we want to compare the Models on:
+**1)** Making a `GPResult` object on the lightcurve which we want to compare the Models on:

 ```python
 from gpmodelling import GPResult
 gpresult = GPResult(Lc = lc)       # Here lc is a stingray lightcurve object
 ```

-**2)** Creating a list of parameters in the GP model (kernel + mean function):
+**2)** Creating a list of parameters of the GP model (kernel + mean function):

 Any GP Model can be expressed as a kernel and a mean function, with kernel being the covariance function and mean function being the mean of the GP.
-We can use the already implemented Model list or create on of our own.
+We can use the already implemented Model list or create one of our own.

 ```python
 from gpmodelling import get_gp_params